Wormnest/imvu_cal3d/README.txt

 Choose a location where the files should be saved and press the button called Export Cal3d for IMVU.
 If anything went wrong look in the system console window.
-To see the system console go to menu Window, Toggle system console.
+To see the system console go to Blender's main menu: Window, Toggle system console.
+A separate Blender window should open which will show information about what happened.

 3. Credits